rahulprajapati08/Data-Analysis-of-HR-Employee-Attrition/README.md

 ## 🔍 Insights Gained

 - Certain departments and roles show higher attrition rates
-- Monthly income, job satisfaction, and years at company have a significant impact
+- Monthly income, job satisfaction, and years at the company have a significant impact
 - Work-life balance and overtime also correlate with attrition likelihood

 ---